 “Let them know you have recruited one in the police department,” Angwang allegedly told a Chinese consulate official in a November 2018 call, according to the complaint.

-The Chinese consulate in New York issued a statement Tuesday, describing its work as "above board and beyond reproach."
+The Chinese consulate in New York issued a statement at the time of Angwang’s arrest, describing its work as “above board and beyond reproach.”

 “The staffs of the Chinese Consulate General in New York have always been fulfilling duties in accordance with international law and the law of the United States,” the statement said.
 “They have been conducting normal exchanges with various sectors of society in its consular district, and have been committed to promoting friendly communication and exchanges between the Chinese people and the people from all works of life in its consular district.”